What is hate? Have you ever thought about what this word really means?

 If we misuse the word ‘hate’ then we can end up creating hate by creating tension and anger in places where it wasn’t there.
 This often comes through misunderstanding

-True Story - I know of many examples like this but one time, a girl was very angry and upset because she'd heard that another girl had said something about her.
-She was very threatening, calling them names and saying she'd get them.
-But it turned out the other student didn't say anything about her at all and it was sorted out.
+True Story – One day at school, a girl was very angry and upset because she’d heard that another girl had said something about her.
+She was very threatening, calling them names and saying she’d get them.
+But it turned out the other student didn’t say anything about her at all and it was sorted out.

 True Story – One time I was working for the council.
 A man came in one day and he was swearing and shouting and threatening to beat someone up because he had received a bill to pay some money.
 He was angry, banging his fist, pointing his finger saying he wouldn’t pay it.
 I calmly said, “no problems, let me have a look for you.”
 I looked at the bill and realised it wasn’t a bill but a refund – the council was giving him £75!
 I told him it was a refund and he totally changed and said, “oh thanks very much mate” and walked off!